}

 Corporate drivers for nature-positive action

 As momentum picks up for nature-positive action via the private sector, UNiting Business LIVE Australia occurs at a crucial moment in time.
 It takes place concurrently with the Convention of Biological Diversity’s Conference of Parties, COP16; on the heels of the Global Nature-positive Summit in Sydney; just before the UNFCCC’s COP29; and amid the Global Plastics Treaty negotiations.
-Indeed, the importance of driving nature-positive action via the private sector has increased dramatically.
-And perhaps no moment has been as important for facilitating nature positive action as the UN’s 15th Biodiversity Conference in Montreal, where nearly 200 countries reached an agreement on the Global Biodiversity Framework (GBF).
+The importance of driving a nature-positive society, with support from the private sector has increased dramatically.
+Perhaps no moment has been as important for facilitating nature positive action as the UN’s 15th Biodiversity Conference in Montreal, where nearly 200 countries reached an agreement on the Global Biodiversity Framework (GBF).

-• Paul Polman (Virtual), Board Chair, United Nations Global Compact; Business leader, campaigner, co-author of Net Positive
+• Paul Polman (Virtual Presentation), Former Board Chair, United Nations Global Compact

 • Dr Terri Janke, Owner, Terri Janke and Company

-• Dr Ken Henry, Chair, Nature Finance Council, Australian Climate and Biodiversity Foundation and Wildlife Recovery Australia
+• Dr Ken Henry AC, Chair, Nature Finance Council, Australian Climate and Biodiversity Foundation and Wildlife Recovery Australia

 • Facilitator: Natalie Kyriacou OAM, Founder and Chair, My Green World